kapetan-io/querator/doc/adr/0016-queue-partitions.md

 - Querying the `/queues.info` endpoint will return the current status of the partitions, storage backend and logical group assignments
 - Users are not allowed to make further changes via `/queue.rebalance` until the existing re-balance is complete.
-This includes the deletion of all read only queues, and any outstanding defer operations.
+This includes the deletion of all read only queues, and any outstanding retry operations.

 ### Removal of a data storage backend and re-balance partitions
 This is the opposite to adding a new data storage backend.
 We must allow the static configuration